ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   rate at which the network delivers the flow's data (the available bottleneck bandwidth)

-2. data volume: the amount of unacknowledged data in flight in the network should ideally match the bandwidth-delay product (BDP) of the path
+2. data volume: the amount of data in flight in the network should ideally match the bandwidth-delay product (BDP) of the path

 Both the control of the data rate (via the pacing rate) and data volume